Roxy Lawrence

 Who I See:

 I work with people who are feeling overwhelmed by life, and disconnected from themselves and others.
 This could be from the weight of unresolved trauma, the constant pressure of trying to meet people’s expectations, or that sense of anxiety always lingering in the background.
-For some of my clients, therapy is a chance to explore the impact of grief, loss, or shame.
+For some of my clients, therapy is a chance to explore the impact of grief, or difficult childhood experiences.
 For others, it’s a space to navigate identity, reconnecting with the person they’ve always been, but might have lost touch with along the way.

 I see people of all identities, and my practice is an affirming space for those who have felt overlooked and underrepresented in society.
 My own lived experience as a Black woman has given me a deep understanding of what it means to fight against stereotypes and prejudice, and struggle with identity and belonging.
 This is a space where difference is respected and embraced.